-31. How do I file for regular unemployment benefits if I don't qualify for the shared work program if I take a full week of furlough?
+31. How do I file for regular unemployment benefits if I don't qualify for the shared work program because I took a full week of furlough?

 You would file a claim through the UINTERACT system.
 You can learn more about how to file for unemployment.
 How to file for unemployment - VIDEO.